flintlib/flint/doc/source/ulong_extras.rst

     Pollard Rho algorithm (with Brent modification) for integer factorization.
     Assumes that the `n` is not prime. `factor` is set as the factor if found.
     It is not assured that the factor found will be prime.
 Does not compute the complete factorization, just one factor.
-Returns 1 if factorization is successfull (non trivial factor is found), else returns 0.
+Returns 1 if factorization is successful (non trivial factor is found), else returns 0.
 Assumes `n` is normalized, (shifted by normbits bits), and takes as input a precomputed inverse of `n` as computed by :func:`n_preinvert_limb`. `ai` and `xi` should also be shifted